 We have a CEFF with Kingsbridge, pursuant to which Kingsbridge is committed to finance up to \$75.0 million of capital to support our future growth, which expires in October 2007.
-Subject to certain conditions and limitations, from time to time under the CEFF, we may require Kingsbridge to purchase newly-issued shares of its common stock at a discount between 6% and 10% of the volume weighted average price of its common stock and thus raise capital as required, at the time, price and in amounts deemed suitable to us.
-During the first quarter of 2005, we did not raise capital under the CEFF.
-As of March 31, 2005, \$67.8 million remains available under the CEFF.
+Subject to certain conditions and limitations, from time to time under the CEFF, we may require Kingsbridge to purchase newly-issued shares of its common stock at a discount between 6% and 10% of the volume weighted average price of our common stock and thus raise capital as required, at the time, price and in amounts deemed suitable to us.
+During the first half of 2005, we did not raise capital under the CEFF.
+As of June 30, 2005, \$67.8 million remains available under the CEFF.
+We anticipate using a portion of the available CEFF over the next two quarters of 2005 to support manufacturing, development and commercialization activities associated with the potential launch of Surfaxin in the first quarter of 2006.

-In connection with a registered direct public offering we conducted in February 2005, we entered into a Placement Agent Agreement with SG Cowen pursuant to which we agreed not to access funds under the CEFF until May 26, 2005, or in an amount greater than \$5.0 million for an additional 90-day period thereafter.
+In connection with a registered direct public offering we conducted in February 2005, we entered into a Placement Agent Agreement with SG Cowen pursuant to which we agreed not to access funds under the CEFF in an aggregate amount greater than \$5.0 million until August 25, 2005.